PhysicsOfMobility/ridepy/doc/cython_intro.rst

 Overview of the cythonic components
 ===================================
-As we described in :doc:`overview`, theSimulator enables the users to run a simulation using either pure pythonic components, or using cythonic components.
+As we described in :doc:`overview`, ridepy enables the users to run a simulation using either pure pythonic components, or using cythonic components.
 Using a :ref:`dispatcher <desc_dispatcher>` implemented in C++ and exposed to python using cython can dramatically speed up the simulation runs.

-In order to make it happen, theSimulator contains C++ implementations of all its components i.e.
+In order to make it happen, ridepy contains C++ implementations of all its components i.e.

 * `data_structures`,